snack-boomz/sdi-blended-react-hooks-scaffold/README.md

 Fork & clone this repository

 ## Repo Directions
-- Create a new React application using `create-reacte-app`
+- Navigate into the `front-end` directory and run the command `npm install` to install the necessary dependencies.
-- Navigate into your newly created directory and run the command `npm start` to start the React server on port 3000
+- Run the command `npm start` to start the React server on port 3000.

 ## Project Specs